The REP Project

 You can find your own composers, or use the same composers as us.
 As time goes on, the hope is that we will all be able to share our projects, ideas, and resources with each other.

-Project 1: Amanda Harberg
+2022: Amanda Harberg (Virtual)

 Our student fellows in the Edwards Center for Inclusive Excellence at Coastal Carolina University gave a powerful presentation and truly beautiful tribute to composer Amanda Harberg.
 This event was the birth of The [Represent]atoire Project.